Transatlantic Cruise

-Transatlantic Cruise on the Celebrity Apex - Port Canaveral to Barcelona (April 19 - May 2nd)
+Transatlantic Cruise on the Celebrity Equinox - Port Canaveral to Barcelona (April 19 - May 2)

 We took a 15 minute Uber ride from our Cocoa Beach condo to Port Canaveral and boarded the Celebrity Equinox and were able to go directly to our stateroom.
 If only all of our trip transfers and check-ins were this easy!